FlavScents AInsights Entry: Dimethyl Anthranilate (CAS: 85-91-6)

 5. Use in Fragrances

-In the fragrance industry, dimethyl anthranilate is utilized in floral and fruity compositions, often within the citrus and floral fragrance families.
-It acts as a modifier and impact note, contributing to the top and middle notes of a fragrance.
-Typical concentration ranges in fragrance formulations are from trace amounts to 1%, depending on the desired intensity and character.
-Its volatility is moderate, allowing it to contribute to both the initial impression and the lingering scent of a fragrance.
+In the fragrance industry, dimethyl anthranilate is utilized in floral and fruity fragrance families, often in perfumes, body sprays, and personal care products.
+It functions as a modifier and impact note, contributing to the top and middle notes of a fragrance composition.
+Typical concentration ranges from trace amounts to 0.5% in finished products, depending on the desired intensity and diffusion.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts